Local number portability: Ireland

 In Ireland, local number portability was implemented in 2000, using an IN solution with a shared routing database.
 Partial mobile number portability was introduced in 1997 with full portability becoming available in 2003.

 Italy

 In Italy, mobile number portability is available since April 30, 2002.

 Luxembourg

-MNP was introduced in Luxembourg in June 2004.
+In Luxembourg, mobile number portability introduced in June 2004.
 The Mobile Number Portability Central (MNPC) managed by the G.I.E Telcom E.I.G. operator group and developed, installed and operated by Systor Trondheim AS of Norway, was put into commercial operations from February 2005.

 Norway

-Fixed number portability was introduced in Norway in 2000, one year before the introduction of mobile number portability.
+In Norway, Fixed number portability was introduced in 2000, one year before the introduction of mobile number portability.
 The administrative solution for fixed and mobile number portability in Norway, the National Reference Database (NRDB), was put into service in 2000.
 The NRDB is owned and managed by the 8 largest network operators in Norway through the company NRDB AS.
 The reference database was developed, installed and is presently operated by Systor Trondheim AS.